astlouisf/peephole-optimizer/README.md

 # Peephole Contest
 ## Installation
 Set environment variable `PEEPDIR` to refer to this directory permanently.

+Also `export CLASSPATH=.:../../jooslib.jar` to be able to run the benchmark programs.

 Go to `JOOSA-src/` directory, then
 ```
 make
 ```